We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Aggressive anti-social behaviour.
 People who are violent to everyone or violence that is a direct result of mental illness, injury or disability.
 We would work with the Police, mental health, disability, and violence specialists.

 Child to parent violence or adolescent family violence describes violence perpetrated by tamariki or rangatahi against whānau or family members.
-Tamariki or rangatahi may behave in ways to dominate, threaten or coerce parents, siblings or other family members, including pets.
+Tamariki or rangatahi may behave in ways to dominate, threaten or coerce parents, siblings or other whānau or family members, including pets.
 The behaviour creates fear in the whānau or family and is not a one-off incident but a pattern of behaviour.

 The cause of the violence needs to be understood:

-• Tamariki or rangatahi may have witnessed or been a victim of violence from an abusive parent or whānau or family member, and violence may be a normalised way of managing difficult situations and emotions.
+• Tamariki or rangatahi may have witnessed or been a victim-survivor of violence from an abusive parent or whānau or family member, and violence may be a normalised way of managing difficult situations and emotions.

 • Tamariki and rangatahi violence may be a response to their past experiences of trauma, a learnt behaviour or an indicator of unmet physical, mental and behavioural health needs.

 • Overwhelming feelings and behavioural outbursts may be linked to mental health and neurodevelopmental disabilities such as autism spectrum disorder and attention deficit hyperactivity disorder.
-The behaviour is a form of communication that needs to be understood within the context of te tamaiti and their whānau or family.
+The behaviour is a form of communication that needs to be understood within the context of te tamaiti or rangatahi and their whānau or family.
 Where disability and violent behaviour occur together, then specialist assessments and supports may be required.
 Regional disability advisors can provide advice and support to practitioners.

 Whether there is a diagnosed disability or not, when tamariki or rangatahi are violent towards their whānau or family or within their community or school we need to separate the behaviour from the person.
 Identify key professionals and whānau or family who agree on the best way to respond to aggressive or violent behaviour.
 Identify a safety network of adults who agree to respond consistently to help te tamaiti or rangatahi.
 Tamariki or rangatahi over the age of 10 may be held accountable for very serious violent behaviour by using our youth justice process – however, tamariki under the age of 14 are more likely to be managed by a care and protection family group conference.